apache/flink/docs/apis/programming_guide.md

 set to an Integer.
 For more information and a list of all the transformations, please refer to [Transformations](#transformations).

-Once you have a DataSet containing your final results, you can write the result to a file system (HDFS or local) or socket or print it.
+Once you have a DataSet containing your final results, you can either write the result to a file system (HDFS or local) or print it.

 {% highlight java %}
 writeAsText(String path)
 writeAsCsv(String path)
 write(FileOutputFormat<T> outputFormat, String filePath)

-writeToSocket(String hostName, int port, SerializationSchema<OUT, byte[]> schema)

 print()
 printOnTaskManager()